lsaravia/CriticalGlobalForest/Notes.md

 @Sole2006

+Understanding the origins of scaling can provide valuable information about the origins of ecological complexity.
+Sometimes it is asked why scaling laws are relevant.
+They are in fact the key to understanding a large number of phenomena using simple and clever theories.
+There is no reason, in principle, why scale-free, power law relations should apply to biological systems.
+But actually they do and are widespread.
+The presence of fractal patterns reveals the nonequilibrium conditions under which structures at different levels are created and how large-scale patterns are generated from local interactions.
+They have provided the clues to understanding the origins of allometric scaling in biology (Brown and West 2000) and are a necessary ingredients of any theory of ecological organization.
+As Brown and coworkers have indicated, the self similar structure of many ecosystems properties reflects the constraints on their organization, which stems from basic physical, biological and even mathematical principles (Brown et al. 2002).

 Pag 161

 The effect on \xi of removal experiments.
 The landscape is almost insensitive to removal experiments for p>p_c but close to the critical point the removal of a number of small patches can have an important effects.